 - Lease – complete as applicable.

-- Rent – if there is still rent to be paid to the landlord in accordance with clause 5.1.2 or rent to be refunded to the tenant in accordance with clause 3.1, then keep this definition.
+- Rent – if the tenant is yet to pay some rent to the landlord in accordance with clause 5.1.2 or if the landlord is to refund some rent to the tenant in accordance with clause 3.1, then keep this definition.
 If neither applies, then it can be deleted.

-- Service Charge – if there is part of the service charge to be refunded to the tenant in accordance with clause 3.1, this definition should be used.
+- Service Charge – if the landlord is to refund part of the service charge to the tenant in accordance with clause 3.1, this definition should be used.
 If not, then it can be deleted.

-2. Surrender – For 2.1.1, if a payment is being made be landlord to tenant or vice versa, then fill in the details.
+For 2.1.1, if the landlord is making a payment to tenant or vice versa, then fill in the details.
 NB VAT would not normally apply to such a payment, unless the party receiving the payment has opted to tax the property to VAT, in which case that party should produce a VAT invoice for the party making the payment.
 If there is no such VAT here, it would be best to specify this.
 In clause 2.1, if clause 4.2 doesn’t apply, delete the reference to it here.

-5. Payments – If the landlord it to be paid by the tenant for the surrender, then insert the details in clause 5.1.1.
-If the tenant owes some rent or other money to the landlord, e.g. for service charges or in compensation for repairs or redecoration that it has not carried out (called “dilapidations”) then fill in the details in clause 5.1.2.
+If the tenant is making a payment to the landlord for the surrender, then insert the details in clause 5.1.1.
+The tenant might owe some rent or other money to the landlord.
+For example this might be for service charges or in compensation for repairs or redecoration that it has not carried out (called “dilapidations”).
+If so, then fill in the details in clause 5.1.2.
 If neither applies, delete all of clause 5.